 - To submit their answer, the players should actually run their puzzle pieces through the waxer and arrange them on the paste-up board.
 Then they'll put the board in the "submissions" basket. - Check their work. - If it's wrong, "reject" their submission.
-You can telling them that it's not "laid out correctly" or that their submission doesn't quite seem like "yearbook material" or something similar to guide them in the right direction. - If it's correct give each player a "I submitted to the yearbook" sticker and instruct them to put it on their person. - After each correct submission, discreetly take it out of the bin and hide it away so the other teams don't see it.
+You can telling them that it's not "laid out correctly" or that their submission doesn't quite seem like "yearbook material" or something similar to guide them in the right direction. - If it's correct give each player two American flag stickers and instruct them to put it on the front and back of their badge. - After each correct submission, discreetly take it out of the bin and hide it away so the other teams don't see it.
 (We want them to have the illusion that they're the only ones putting the poem in the yearbook.) - You may run out of paste-up board.
 If so, feel free to peel the pieces off of a submitted board and then put the newly-blank board back in the pile.